 The neo-feudal world and its aristocracy’s quest for trollightenment.
 Also its aristocracy’s recruiting of the disaffected to further its agenda.
-MRAs, Gamergates, the “endarkenment” (endimming?), the new gilded age. trolls, Mencius Moldbug.
-All those who, losing their hopes to recent economic and political trends, blame people who benefited in any measure for masterminding diabolical conspiracies and want revenge.
-How our society is failing at multiculturalism and tolerance.
+MRAs, Gamergates, the “endarkenment” (endimming?), the new gilded age. trolls, Moldbug, Bannonism All those who, losing their hopes to recent economic and political trends, blame people who benefited in any measure for masterminding diabolical conspiracies and want revenge.
+Multiculturalism and tolerance and its discontents.
+Are the institutions of neofeudalism capable for fostering human progress?

 My favourite intro was Andrew Barton’s quick guide to the Trollightenment: